-D. Cut Scores for Principals in 2021-22
+D. Cut Scores for Principals in 2022-23

-This year serves as a transition for cut scores.
-Two sets of cut scores will be used.
-The older cut scores will be used for the last time in SY 2021-22 for the official proficiency determination.
-However, the new cut scores will also be discussed with the principal in preparation for the change to the new cut scores as the official proficiency determination beginning in SY 2022-23.
+In SY2021-22, Principal Evaluation cut scores went through a transition and two sets of cut scores were used.
+The older cut scores were used for the last time in SY 2021-22 for the official proficiency determination.
+The new cut scores will serve as the official proficiency determination beginning in SY 2022-23 and moving forward.